shadow578/shadow578.github.io/_posts/hw-hacking/watchguard/t40/2025-10-03-linux-on-a-watchguard-t40.md

 ### Networking I: Quad PHY (LAN1-4)

-remember the OpenWRT forum post from earlier, the one claiming the T40 is basically an LS1043A-RDB? well, at least when it comes to four of the five ethernet ports, this is true.
+this one's easy, as the T40 borrows the quad ethernet PHY from the LS1043A-RDB reference design.

 on both the RDB as well as the T40, four of the ethernet ports are handled by a Quad Ethernet PHY - in the case of the T40, a Marvell 88E1510. simply copying over the ethernet-related parts of the RDB's device tree over to our custom T40 device tree, replacing the mdio stuff done by neggles, makes these four ports work just fine.